davidmerfield/Blot/scripts/blog/set-blog-id/readme.txt

 Can this script be idempotent?
-It might be useful to be able to run it multiple times...
+It might be useful to be able to run it multiple times... yes. this must be a requirement.

 This script will edit the ID of a blog
 Run this on my blogs in production first